smallrye/smallrye-reactive-messaging/documentation/src/main/docs/kafka/health.md

 # Health reporting

-The Kafka connector reports the readiness and liveness of each channel managed by the connector.
+The Kafka connector reports the startup, readiness and liveness of each channel managed by the connector.

 !!!note
     To disable health reporting, set the `health-enabled` attribute for the channel to `false`.

-## Readiness
+## Startup & Readiness

-On the inbound side, two strategies are available to check the readiness of the application.
-The default strategy verifies that we have at least one active connection with the broker.
+By default, both inbound and outbound channels use underlying Kafka client metrics to check if at least one active connection exists with the broker.
 This strategy is lightweight.

-You can also enable another strategy by setting the `health-readiness-topic-verification` attribute to `true`.
-In this case, the check verifies that:

--   the broker is available

--   the Kafka topic is created (available in the broker).

--   no failures have been caught

-With this second strategy, if you consume multiple topics using the `topics` attribute, the readiness check verifies that all the consumed topics are available.
-If you use a pattern (using the `pattern` attribute), the readiness check verifies that at least one existing topic matches the pattern.

-On the outbound side (writing records to Kafka), two strategies are also offered.
-The default strategy just verifies that the producer has at least one active connection with the broker.

-You can also enable another strategy by setting the `health-readiness-topic-verification` attribute to `true`.
-In this case, teh check verifies that
+You can also enable another strategy by setting the `health-topic-verification-enabled` attribute to `true`.

--   the broker is available

--   the Kafka topic is created (available in the broker).

-With this second strategy, the readiness check uses a Kafka Admin Client to retrieve the existing topics.
+With this second strategy, the health checks use a Kafka Admin Client to access the broker.
 Retrieving the topics can be a lengthy operation.
-You can configure a timeout using the `health-readiness-timeout` attribute.
+You can configure a timeout using the `health-topic-verification-timeout` attribute.
 The default timeout is set to 2 seconds.

-Also, you can disable the readiness checks altogether by setting `health-readiness-enabled` to `false`.
+!!!depreciation
+`health-readiness-topic-verification` and `health-readiness-timeout` attributes are deprecated and replaced by `health-topic-verification-enabled` and `health-topic-verification-timeout`.

+For **startup** checks both _inbound_ and _outbound_ side verify that the Kafka topic is created and its partitions are available in the broker.
+If multiple topics are consumed using the `topics` attribute, the readiness check verifies that all the consumed topics are available.
+If you use a pattern (using the `pattern` attribute), the readiness check verifies that at least one existing topic matches the pattern.

+For **readiness** checks inbound channels verify that the underlying consumer is assigned at least a partition to consume.
+On the outbound side (writing records to Kafka) verify that the broker is still accessible.

+!!!note
+    If `health-topic-verification-enabled` is enabled, both for startup and readiness checks use this strategy.
+They can be disabled explicitly using `health-topic-verification-startup-disabled` and `health-topic-verification-readiness-disabled` flags.

 ## Liveness